Environment Setup

 --from-literal=password=keycloak

-• Deploy the Red Hat Build of Keycloak Instance:
+• Deploy the Red Hat build of Keycloak instance:

-• Obtain the secrets and decode them.
+• Obtain and decode the generated secrets:

 oc -n rhbk get secret example-keycloak-initial-admin -o jsonpath='{.data.username}' | base64 --decode